nypublicradio/votes-in-the-machine/README.md

 # votes in the machine
 A configurable daemon for polling the AP's election results API.
 Results are cached to S3 for client retrieval.
-This is designed to execute as a Lambda function in response to CloudWatch Events configured using a JSON constant with [parameters outlined below](#daemon-params)
+This is designed to execute as a Lambda function in response to CloudWatch Events configured using a JSON constant with [parameters outlined below](#daemon-params).

 ## requirements
 node 8.10